bexiturley/Machine-Learning-And-Statistics/README.md

 Contained within Tasks.ipynd file is my submission through Jupyter notebook.  <br>

 **Task 1** - Write a Python function called sqrt2 that calculates and prints to the screen the square root of 2 to 100 decimal places.
-Your code should not depend on any module from the standard library or otherwise.
-You should research the task first and include references and a description of your algorithm.

 **Task 2** - Use scipy.stats to verify the Chi-squared value on a Wikipedia article is approximately 24.6. value and calculate the associated p value.